usdot-jpo-ode/jpo-cvdp/README.md

 - `privacy.redaction.id.included` : *If redaction and redaction inclusions are enabled*, the parameter is the list of BSM identifiers (right now TemporaryID) that **will be redacted**; BSMs having identifiers that are not in this set will remain in the BSM output by the PPM if retained.
-    - Similar to the `privacy.redaction.id.value`, these are 4 hexidecimal-encoded bytes.
+    - Similar to the `privacy.redaction.id.value`, these are 4 hexadecimal-encoded bytes.
     - More than one id can be specified by separating them by commas.

 - `privacy.filter.geofence` : enables or disables geofence-based filtering.